yakubuhisham31-max/TrendBurst/replit.md

 **Storage Interface:** Utilizes an abstract `IStorage` interface for CRUD operations, with an in-memory implementation (`MemStorage`) for development, designed for easy migration to persistent storage.
 User management is username-based.

 **API Design:** Implements RESTful endpoints prefixed with `/api`, including request/response logging, JSON body parsing, and comprehensive error handling.
+Cloudflare R2 is integrated for object storage.

 ### Data Model